GoogleCloudPlatform/solutions-viai-edge-provisioning-configuration/docs/deployment/provisiongcp.md

 *Note:* If you are planning to deploy the VIAI Edge solution in sandbox, add the `-x` flag at the end of the following command.
 The script will provision a GCE instance with a T4 GPU to be used as a sandbox.
 See instructions below.

+Run on Setup Worksation
+{: .label .label-blue}

-In the *setup machine* (your Linux or macOS), execute the following tasks:
+In the *setup workstation* (your Linux or macOS), execute the following tasks:

 1. Clone the VIAI Edge cloud project and switch to the source folder: